Interview tips for Teacher Education programmes

 • Watch carefully when you're doing an observation.
 Focus on what the teacher(s) and children are doing.

 • Think about the similarities and differences to your own schooling.
-Be prepared to talk about your experience in the interview.
+Be prepared to talk about your experience in case it is relevant in your interview.

 • Do you have the commitment to complete the programme?
 What changes may you need to make to be ready?